 JP Powell is an archaeologist and historian with a passion for bringing the past to life.
 She has worked as a high school teacher, an academic, a National Parks officer, a museum administrator and has excavated in Jordan, Cyprus and Greece as well as leading historical archaeology projects in Australia.
 Her previous writing includes school textbooks, academic publications, government reports and a biography of the first person to teach archaeology in Australia (Love’s Obsession.
 The lives and archaeology of Jim and Eve Stewart.
 Wakefield Press.
 2013).
 In 2017 she was awarded a QANZAC Fellowship by the State Library of Queensland to pursue research into, and writing of, a series of crime novels set in Brisbane during World War II.
-The Brisbane Line is a historical crime novel that weaves together fictional and historical characters to create a vivid portrait of wartime Brisbane.
 She lives outside Brisbane.